Modelling Change

 }

-In the above code snippet you can see that I am taking advantage of didSet to check if the value is different and I then store this information in a convenience boolean property.
-This boolean property isn't strictly necessary but I use it here to better by intent in the hasMadeChanges method:
+In the above code snippet, you can see that I am utilising didSet to check if the value has changed, and I then store this information in a convenience boolean property.
+This boolean property isn't strictly necessary, but I feel it improves the readability of the hasMadeChanges method:

 func hasMadeChanges() -> Bool {